CMCC-Foundation/CMCC-Hybrid-EstuaryBoxModel/README.md

 		- `Ck-Obs-LSBoost`: Contains Excel files with the raw dataset related to the Component-2 of Hybrid-EBM, generated using the Component-1-LSBoost.
 		- `Ck-Obs-RF`: Contains Excel files with the raw dataset related to the Component-2 of Hybrid-EBM, generated using the Component-1-RF.
 		- `Input-Features-For-Synthetic-Ck-Obs-Generation`: Contains Excel files with the raw dataset required to generate the synthetic Ck observations.
-	- `Component-4-Sul`: Contains Excel files with the raw data related to the component-4 of hybrid-model.
+	- `Component-4-Sul`: Contains Excel files with the raw dataset related to the component-4 of hybrid-model.
   - `processed` folder contains two subfolders with the precessed training and test dataset:
 	- `Component-1-Lx`: Contains Excel files with the processed dataset related to the Component-1 of Hybrid-EBM.
 	- `Component-2-Ck`: Contains two subfolders: